LuisGaribaldi/Projects/README.md

 # Projects
-Former projects as IT Ops | RPA | Cloud Services
+Former projects as IT Operations Manager | RPA | Cloud Services